permaweb/ao-cookbook/src/tutorials/begin/chatroom.md

   This handler will allow you to broadcast messages to all members of the chatroom.

+- Save and reload the script in aos using `.load chatroom.lua`.
 - Let's test the broadcast handler by sending a message to the chatroom:

   ```lua